What is single touch payroll and how does it affect your business?

 3 min read

 Businesses used to report this information to the ATO once a year.
-Now, they need to send a report after each pay day.
+Now, they send a report after each pay day.
 And those reports must be submitted digitally, using a very specific format.

-Changes to when you report payroll
+When you report payroll

 Small businesses used to finalise their payroll records at the end of the financial year and produce: